tigera-solutions/cent-mcm-overlay/modules/module-9.1-setup-redis-ha-db.md

   "CA"
   ```

 This quick test validates that the database replication is working across the clusters and also validates that the federated service endpoints are working correctly.
-The next module uses the federated database service ```<REAADB_NAME>-federated" in the demo Google Hipstershop application to prove the Redis HA usecase.
+The next module uses the federated database service named with the format ```<REAADB_NAME>-federated" in the demo Google Hipstershop application to prove the Redis HA usecase.

 [:arrow_right: Module 9.2 - Setup Redis HA Demo App (Hipstershop)](module-9.2-setup-redis-ha-demo-app.md)
 [:arrow_left: Module 8 - Testing Federated Service](module-8-test-fed-svc.md)